darul75/personal-blog/posts/2015/2016-02-08_create-es7-decorators.md

 Circle.circumference(2.5); // 15.707963267948966
 ```

-Indeed, static prop/methods are bound to the class Constructor function and not to the prototype object of the instance.
+Static properties or methods are bound to the class Constructor function and not to the Constructor prototype object.

 And as you could expect, circumference() method won't get access to instance fields, properties or methods of an instance of this class Circle.